The Ultimate Pumpkin Cheesecake Bars

 • You can freeze the cheesecake BEFORE you top it with whipped cream.

-• Make sure it has fully cooled and also was refrigerated for at least 6 hours.
+• Make sure it has thoroughly cooled and is refrigerated for at least 6 hours.

 • Wrap the cheesecake bars tightly with aluminum foil or plastic freezer wrap, or place them in a heavy-duty freezer bag.